mtkennerly/poetry-dynamic-versioning/README.md

 ## Installation
 * For `poetry-dynamic-versioning-plugin`:
-  * Simply install by running `poetry plugin add poetry-dynamic-versioning`.
+  * Simply install by running `poetry plugin add poetry-dynamic-versioning-plugin`.
 * For `poetry-dynamic-versioning`, it depends on how you installed Poetry.
   * If you installed Poetry with `pip install poetry` or `get-poetry.py`, then you'll need to install the plugin into your global Python environment: